 Alcohol has a very heavy impact on the body as well as the brain.
 The physical effects of alcohol are mostly depressive but it can also affect other systems, interrupting normal function.
 The symptoms vary depending on the system affected, so we have broken down these effects as follows:

 While alcohol is a central nervous system depressant, it has the opposite effect when it comes to the heart.
 Alcohol acts as a vasodilator, causing the blood vessels to relax.
 This lets more blood reach the tissues and skin and is responsible for the flushing of the face when drinking.
 This also lowers blood pressure, meaning that the heart has to work harder to circulate blood resulting in a higher heart rate.
 This can lead to an increased risk of stroke, as blood pressure fluctuations happen more frequently.
 Oxidative stress is also a factor in the cardiovascular system as alcohol metabolism and the toxic byproducts it produces must travel through the blood to be filtered.
-These byproducts can cause damage to blood vessels, as well as potentially damage other organ systems through transit exposure.
+These byproducts can cause damage to blood vessels, as well as potentially damage other organs as the blood passes through them.
 This is known to play a role in damage to the myocardium (heart muscle tissue).
-Finally, alcohol makes it more difficult for blood to clot which increases the risk of blood loss through injury¹.
+Finally, alcohol makes it more difficult for blood to clot which increases the risk of blood loss through injury.
+1

-When drinking alcohol, the breathing rate usually increases.
+When drinking alcohol, a person’s breathing rate usually increases.
 This is because the body needs more oxygen due to a higher heart rate.
-Alcohol use also changes the structure of the lungs making it more susceptible to infection and injury.
-When drinking alcohol, the interior surface of the lungs (specifically the alveolar epithelium) become more permeable.
+Alcohol use also changes the structure of the lungs making them more susceptible to infection and injury.
+When drinking alcohol, the interior surface of the lungs (specifically the alveolar epithelium) becomes more permeable.
 This will encourage fluids to leak from cells into the airways which can cause a wide range of issues, the most serious of which is pulmonary edema.
-Aside from compromising lung immune function, this reduces the overall efficiency of the lungs and will worsen any other lung issues that may be encountered¹².
+Aside from compromising lung immune function, this reduces the overall efficiency of the lungs and will worsen any other lung issues that may be present.
+2, 3

-Alcohol can have a massive impact on reproduction and fertility in both men and women.
-Additionally, drinking alcohol while pregnant can lead to a wide range of very serious complications and birth defects.
-Some of the ways this can manifest may include:
+Alcohol can have a serious impact on reproduction and fertility in both men and women, and drinking alcohol while pregnant can lead to a wide range of very serious complications and birth defects.
+Some of the specific reproductive effects may include:

-- Male Reproduction: The most direct effect of alcohol on the male reproductive system is on the quality of sperm.
-High levels of alcohol use (binge or heavy drinking) is directly correlated to sperm count, sperm motility (ability to swim), and physical sperm defects.
-Alcohol use is also known to increase levels of testosterone in the blood¹².
+- Male Reproduction: Alcohol has a negative impact on the quality of sperm.
+High levels of alcohol use (binge or heavy drinking) are directly correlated to sperm count, sperm motility (ability to swim), and physical sperm defects.
+5, 6

 - Female Reproduction: Alcohol has a powerful impact on the female reproductive system.
-This can vary in expression depending on age and sexual maturity.
-Alcohol use during puberty is known to disrupt many sex hormones such as estrogen and may delay the onset of puberty.
-Post puberty alcohol use can drastically disrupt the normal reproductive cycles resulting in many issues such as menstrual irregularities, ovarian failure or anovulation, and infertility to name just a few.
-The effects of alcohol on post menopausal women are not well defined, but alcohol is known to increase the risk of osteoporosis.
-It is unclear if this is caused directly, or through the attendant nutritional deficits resulting from alcohol induced GI disruption¹².
+This can vary depending on age and sexual maturity, but alcohol use during puberty is known to disrupt many sex hormones like estrogen and may delay the onset of puberty.
+Post-puberty alcohol use can also disrupt the normal reproductive cycles resulting in many issues such as menstrual irregularities, ovarian failure or anovulation, and infertility to name just a few.
+The effects of alcohol on postmenopausal women are not well defined, but alcohol is known to increase the risk of osteoporosis.
+It is unclear if this is caused directly or indirectly by the nutritional deficits resulting from alcohol-induced GI disruption.
+7, 8

-- During Pregnancy: Alcohol is a known cause of a large number of birth defects, collectively known as Fetal Alcohol Spectrum Disorders.
-The most serious FADS disorder is Fetal Alcohol Syndrome which causes mental disabilities and physical deformities.
-Further, alcohol use before and during pregnancy increases the risk of the newborn dying by Sudden Infant Death Syndrome.
-While the amounts that are drank can increase these risks, it is becoming clear that there is no safe level of alcohol use during pregnancy¹²³.
+- During Pregnancy: Alcohol is a known cause of a large number of birth defects, collectively known as fetal alcohol spectrum disorders.
+The most serious FASD disorder is fetal alcohol syndrome which causes mental disabilities and physical deformities.
+Alcohol use before and during pregnancy can also increase the risk of the newborn dying from sudden infant death syndrome.
+While the amounts of alcohol used can increase these risks, it is becoming clear that there is no safe level of alcohol use during pregnancy.
+9, 10, 11